Best Medicare Advantage Plans in North Carolina (2026)

 Best HMO Medicare Advantage Plans in North Carolina

-North Carolina's HMO Medicare Advantage market has strong quality providers, with star ratings ranging from 3.0 to 5.0 stars and 17 of the 19 available plans earning 4 stars or higher.
+North Carolina's HMO Medicare Advantage market has strong quality providers, with star ratings ranging from 3.0 to 5.0 stars and 17 of the 19 available plans earn 4 stars or higher.
 You'll find 15 plans charging $0 monthly premiums across 7 providers, keeping the median premium at $0.
 Maximum out-of-pocket costs average $5,338 annually and range from $3,200 to $9,250, giving residents affordable options with strong quality ratings.

-• Devoted Health follows at 4.42 across 3 zero-premium plans with 5.0-star quality, though their $6,543 average MOOP runs higher.
+• Devoted Health scores 4.42 across three zero-premium plans with 5.0-star quality.
+Its average MOOP is $6,543.

 Alignment Health Plan5.00$0$3,90034.79